 Teaching Analogies with Synonyms and Antonyms

 Response cards are a great way to keep your students engaged and check their understanding of word relationships.
-They are cards that students hold up to show their answers to questions or prompts.
-You can use them to review synonyms and antonyms with your students.
+Students hold up cards to show whether a word pair is a synonym or an antonym.

 For this activity, students need two response cards, one for synonyms and one for antonyms.
 You can print the response cards from the handout or make your own.
 One set of response cards has pictures to help differentiate instruction for your students.